-A WINGATE gwc-file has to be stored on the Gateway as "system.gwc" via FTP.
-Transfer the file to the UNIGATE®.
-When the writing procedure is done, please disconnect the connection and restart the device.
-The UNIGATE® identifies the file, takes over the script and deletes it afterwards.
+In WINGATE save the configuration (GWC file) using the file name "system.gwc".
+Transfer the file to the UNIGATE[®].
+After completion of the write process, please disconnect from the FTP server and restart the device.
+Upon device startup the UNIGATE[®] takes over the configuration contained in the file and deletes the file afterwards.